Spy Kids 2: The Island of Lost Dreams

 Spy Kids 2: The Island of Lost Dreams is a 2002 American spy action comedy film co-produced, written, shot, edited, co-composed, and directed by Robert Rodriguez.
 It is the sequel to Spy Kids (2001) and the second installment in the Spy Kids film series.
 The film stars Antonio Banderas, Carla Gugino, Alexa Vega, Daryl Sabara, Mike Judge, Ricardo Montalbán, Holland Taylor, Christopher McDonald, Cheech Marin, Steve Buscemi, and introducing Emily Osment in her film debut.
 It tells the story of Carmen and Juni heading to a mysterious island filled with hybrid creatures to recover a stolen device while competing against two rival agents.

 Spy Kids 2: The Island of Lost Dreams premiered at the Grauman's Chinese Theatre in Los Angeles, California on July 28, 2002, and was released in the United States on August 7, by Dimension Films.
 The film received generally positive reviews from critics and grossed over $119 million worldwide against a production budget of $38 million.
 A sequel, Spy Kids 3-D: Game Over, was released in 2003.

 Plot

 Carmen and Juni Cortez are now full-time agents of the OSS' new Spy Kids Division.
 They face fierce competition from Gary and Gerti, Donnagon Giggles' children.
-After the Giggles siblings outperform them on a mission to rescue the president's daughter Alexandra at Dinky Winks' theme park Troublemakers, Carmen defends Gary, straining her relationship with Juni.
+After the Giggles siblings outperform them on a mission to rescue the President of the United States's daughter, Alexandra, at Dinky Winks's theme park, Troublemakers, Carmen defends Gary, straining her relationship with Juni.

-At the OSS awards banquet, Donnagon hacks into the president's teleprompter and is named director of the OSS instead of Gregorio Cortez.
+At the OSS awards banquet, Donnagon hacks into the President's teleprompter and is named director of the OSS instead of Gregorio Cortez.
 Shortly after, the adults are incapacitated by a group of "Magna Men", who are after the "Transmooker", a device that can shut off all electronic devices.
 Gary causes Juni to drop the Transmooker in a scuffle, allowing the Magna Men to steal it.
 Gary blames Juni for the theft causing Donnagan to fire him from the OSS, much to Gregorio's objection.

-The next morning, Carmen hacks into the database, reinstates Juni's agent status, and assigns to them the assignment to recover the Transmooker, which was originally assigned to Gary and Gerti.
+The next morning, Carmen hacks into the database, reinstates Juni's agent status, and assigns them to recover the Transmooker, which was originally assigned to Gary and Gerti.
 They find a mysterious island where no electronics work.
-Meanwhile, Gary and Gerti are rerouted to the Gobi Desert and while trying to pinpoint their position fall into a pit of camel feces, whereupon they swear revenge on the Cortez's.
+Meanwhile, Gary and Gerti are rerouted to the Gobi Desert and while trying to pinpoint their position fall into a pit of camel feces, whereupon they swear revenge on the Cortezes.

 Shortly after reaching the island, Carmen and Juni meet Romero, a scientist who attempted to create miniaturized hybrid animals to sell.
 He accidentally doused them with a growth concoction, causing them to increase in size.
 He also reveals that he created the Transmooker to hide his island, meaning that the stolen Transmooker was a prototype and the real one is on the island.
 Too afraid of the large creatures roaming around, Romero shows Carmen and Juni the way to the real Transmooker.

 After being informed of their disappearance, Gregorio and Ingrid begin tracking down Carmen and Juni, joined by Ingrid's parents.